cstath/PPM-Filters/README.md

 `./filter -f gray -o output.ppm input.ppm`

-You can also supply a list of multiple filters to be applied successively
+You can also supply a list of multiple filters to be applied successively, for example

-`./filter -f gray -f diff -f blur -o output.ppm input.ppm`
+`./filter -f gray -f diff -f blur -f median -o output.ppm input.ppm`

 To run the graphical version issue